 – Materials: Several blank sheets of paper, one pencil for each Scout, a notebook or piece of paper (the “black book”) for each spy, a large wooded area

 – Method: Post the sheets of paper 2 or 3 feet from the ground on different trees and bushes.
 Two or three leaders become spies and roam about a given area in which the papers are posted.
 (The number of spies depends on the amount of space allotted to the game.)
-Each Scout tries to write his name on the different papers without being seen.
+Each Scout tries to write their name on the different papers without being seen.
 The Scouts may write their names only once on each paper.
 Of course, locating the papers is part of the game.
-If a spy sees a Scout within 15 feet of a paper, he writes the Scout’s name in his “black book.”
+If a spy sees a Scout within 15 feet of a paper, they write the Scout’s name in their “black book.”

 – Scoring: The number of names in the spies’ books is deducted from the number of signatures on the papers.
 The patrol with the best score wins.